adamgligor/adamgligor.github.io/_posts/2016-1-10-Javascript map reduce.md

 ## Example 1

 Return the length of the longest word in the provided sentence.

-"May the force be with you" should return 5
+for input "May the force be with you"  return 5

 ```javascript
 function findLongestWord (str) {